AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 individual inputs and evaluates them with the exact network.
 The two jobs complement each other:

-- a positive lower bound proves that an entire region is safe.
+- A positive lower bound proves that an entire region is safe.
-- one concrete input with $m(x)\leq0$ disproves the claim immediately.
+- One concrete input with $m(x)\leq0$ disproves the claim immediately.

 The completed radius-$0.24$ tree proves every allowed input safe.
 Enlarging the radius to $0.36$ brings the following input into the allowed set: